 git add readme.md

 “git add -A” stages all the changes.
 It is equivalent to “git add -all” or “git add . , git add -u” combined.
-Here, we will understand the difference in both of them as follows.
+Here, we will understand the difference between both of them as follows.

 - “git add .” stages new files and modifications, without deletions (on the current directory and its subdirectories).